Mo3az00/simple-node-server/docs/create-your-first-droplet.md

 # Create your first droplet

+We will setup your first cloud-based server in this step and show you which settings should be chosen as a beginner.
+Please keep in mind that you can always upgrade your server, if you really need it, so don't book a big one just "to be sure" now.

 ## Click the button

 Go to the [Droplet management](https://cloud.digitalocean.com/droplets) page and click the big blue button.